8.5. C-Strings and Scope

 }

 Combining calling-scope and dynamic data.
 At the expense of a modest increase in complexity, we can make get_name even more flexible.
-The client must specify the array's size, but the default argument makes passing an array optional.
+The client must specify the array's size, but the default argument makes passing data optional.

 1. If the client allocates memory and passes it to get_name, the function will use it.
 But conveniently, the client can allow get_name to allocate and return the memory.
-Note that the parameter order is significant (see Default Argument Rule 1).
+The get_name parameter order must obey Default Argument Rule 1.